 5 tips to control cancer care costs

-We asked our patient care coordinator and financial counselor to share their best suggestions to help you navigate financial concerns during your cancer journey.
-Here’s what Amanda Hess and Julie Hochstetler at Goshen Center for Cancer Care
+Here are some suggestions from our cancer services coordinator and financial counselor to help you navigate financial concerns during your cancer journey.

 1) Ask questions

 Doctor bills, co-pays and deductibles may be the last thing you want to think about right after a cancer diagnosis.
-Yet, your financial health is important, according to Amanda, our patient financial counselor.
+Yet, your financial health is important.

 Our resource guide gives you a checklist of questions to ask a patient financial counselor, patient care coordinator or health insurance navigator.
 The more information you have, the better equipped you are to manage financial responsibilities and relieve stress about finances later on.